vaersaagod/assetmate/README.md

 ### Purging "unused" assets

-An "unused" asset is an asset that isn't a *target* in any element relations, and that is not found in any reference tags in the database content tables.
+An "unused" asset is an asset that isn't a *target* in any element relations (i.e. has no source relations), and is also not found in any reference tags in database content tables (meaning it's not linked to or used in Redactor/CKEditor/LinkMate fields).

 To delete all unused assets: